 This trick has been seen on several blogs but I’ll link here to my favorite tutorial for this project over at welcometoheardmont.com

 I’m planning on these roman shades in all the bedrooms, probably the den, the kitchen if necessary, and the closet/laundry room.
 I’ll probably do something similar but balloon-y for the bathrooms out of sheer fabric.
 They probably won’t be raised and lowered so the operability is not super necessary.
 This project is certainly on the list.
 We need window-covering and this is a cheap and easy way to get higher-end treatments.
-I’m thinking of lining the fabric with curtain liner so that the blind lines are even less visible.
+I’m thinking of lining the fabric with curtain liner so that the blind lines are even less visible, I also want to get gold coast curtains.
 I’ll let you know how that works out!

 4) Family Tree woven blanket